Dashron/Roads/README.md

 ### Road.use(*Function* fn)
 **Add one or many custom functions to be executed along with every request.**

 The functions added will be executed in the order they were added.
-Each handler must execute the "next" parameter if it wants to continue executing the chain.
+Each handler must execute the "next" parameter if it wants to continue executing the chain. `use` will return `this`, so you can chain use calls together.

  name | type                                                                  | required | description
  -----|-----------------------------------------------------------------------|----------|---------------